What is positive attention?

 When it’s hard to be positive

 It’s not realistic or even normal to be positive all the time.
-Children are quite capable of coping when their parents are occasionally insensitive, unavailable or distracted.
+And your child will cope just fine if you’re occasionally insensitive, unavailable or distracted.